 Standard Size Pillowcase 50 x 78 x 14cm

 Queen Size Pillowcase 52 x 80 x 20cm

-Please note that we DO NOT SELL any raw materials and all the above sizes and weights are approximate.
+Please note all the above sizes and weights are approximate.

 KNOWING YOUR BED SHEETS

-Combed cotton is a method for preparing fiber for spinning by use of combs.
+Combed cotton is a method for preparing fibre for spinning by the use of combs.
 The combs used have long metal teeth, and only barely resemble the comb used on hair.
-However, they are used in a similar fashion with one comb holding the fiber while the other is moved through, slowly transferring the fiber to the moving comb.
+However, they are used in a similar fashion with one comb holding the fibre while the other is moved through, slowly transferring the fibre to the moving comb.

-Combing the fibers removes the short fibers and arranges the fiber in a flat bundle, with all the fibers going the same direction.
+Combing the fibres removes the short fibres and arranges the fibre in a flat bundle, with all the fibres going the same direction.
 This preparation is commonly used to spin a worsted yarn.
 Cotton is combed when it is to be used for high-quality counts.
-In general, combing is done with fibers that are longer, and carding with fibers of a shorter length.
+In general, combing is done with fibres that are longer, and carding with fibres of a shorter length.

 We recommend washing your bed linen separately and before use, in a cool/warm machine wash.
 Wash before are your bed linen has been handled during manufacturing and has been in a stored environment and therefore could be dusty.

 Avoid chlorine bleach – While chlorine is a great stain remover and whitener, it can significantly reduce the life of your bed linen by damaging and weakening the fibres.
 Instead, use an oxygen-based bleach/whitener or spot-treat the stains.
 Avoid optical brighteners as this chemical can affect the whiteness of your bed linen.

 For any further assistance, you may require, please contact your local ALS representative.